orbaone/orba-one-android-sdk/README.md

 ## 2. Initializing the SDK

-Orba One uses a **publishable api key** that you can obtain from your vendor dashboard.
+The Orba One SDK uses a **publishable api key** and an **applicant id** that you can obtain from your vendor dashboard.
 Your publishable api key will be needed in order to initialize the SDK in your mobile app.
-An sample implementation is provided below.
+A sample implementation is shown below.

 ```java
 import com.orbaone.orba_one_capture_sdk_core.OrbaOne;